Amar2Kk/phantom-manager-bot/SHOP-GUIDE.md

 ⚠️ Sarah's credits: -$75.00 (deducted)

 **Note:**
-- **All buttons remain active** at all times (except the current status button)
+- **Payment button is always active** - it's a toggle, not a status
+- **Status buttons hide when already in that status** (e.g., if Done, only Cancel button shows)
 - Orders can transition between any states:
   - Done → Canceled (deducts credits)
   - Canceled → Done (adds credits back)
-  - Done → Payment Received → Done (no credit change)
 - Credits are calculated based on status changes:
   - Changing TO Done: Adds credits
-  - Changing FROM Done to anything else: Deducts credits
+  - Changing FROM Done to Canceled: Deducts credits
+- Payment status does NOT affect credits

 ## Database Schema